felipap/vault/SECURITY.md

 API read is actually more sensitive than write.

+## End-to-End Encryption (E2EE)

+Messages and screenshots are encrypted on the desktop before upload.
+The encryption key **never leaves your browser**.

+- Desktop app encrypts data locally before sending to the server
+- Server stores encrypted blobs (it cannot read your data)
+- Web dashboard downloads encrypted data and decrypts it locally
+- The encryption key is stored in browser `sessionStorage` (must not be sent anywhere)
+- Decryption uses the Web Crypto API (`crypto.subtle`) in your browser

+The server has no way to decrypt your data.
+If you lose your encryption key, your data is unrecoverable.

 ## Rate Limiting

 Configure rate limiting in the Vercel dashboard under **Firewall → + New Rule**.